-5.2 The Local Plan is managed on a day-to-day basis by the Strategic and Sustainable Plans Manager within the City Development Directorate.
-A Planning Policy Team Leader, two Senior Planning Policy Officers and a Planning Policy Officer provide the majority of the Council's resource to progress the Local Plan, but specialist expertise is drawn from elsewhere across the Directorate and wider Council when required.
+5.2 The Local Plan is managed on a day-to-day basis by the Strategic and Sustainable Plans Manager.
+A Planning Policy Team Leader, two Senior Planning Policy Officers and a Planning Policy Officer provide the bulk of the Council's resource to progress the Local Plan, but specialist expertise is drawn from elsewhere across the Directorate and wider Council when required.